flaturtha/64-testaments/madness-of-krill/madness_v1.md

 I realized moments later it was a man.
 At first, I thought it was a bundle of trash, maybe clothes.
 But as my eyes adjusted to the growing light of dawn, I realized it was a man.

-He lay just outside the dimming lighting of the street lamp.
+He lay just outside the dimming light of the street lamp.
 I assumed it was a tramp, sleeping off last night’s drunk.

 *But why was the puke green imp beckoning me towards some bum?*